Chris DiMarco: Personal life

 DiMarco has known his wife Amy (née Curtis) since the seventh grade, when both attended Rock Lake Middle School in Longwood.
 Later, both were students at Lake Brantley High School, and attended their high school prom together.
 They have three children—two daughters and a son.
 His son, Cristian DiMarco, was a member of the University of South Florida golf team, after transferring from Kentucky.
 Cristian turned professional in 2018.

 DiMarco hosts his own annual charity golf tournament at his local course, Heathrow Country Club in Heathrow, Florida.
-The "Norma DiMarco Tee Up For Life Golf Tournament" is named in honor of his mother, who died from cancer in 2006.
+The "Norma DiMarco Tee Up For Life Golf Tournament" is named in honor of his mother.
 It raises funds for R.O.C.K (Reaching Out to Cancer Kids), and features celebrities and amateurs.
 As part of his personal participation in the event, DiMarco plays the 12th hole with every foursome in the tournament.

+Awards and honors

+DiMarco was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 2002.